-In this lesson we will study about the human anatomy by drawing our own body.
+In this lesson we will study about the human anatomy by drawing our own body and labeling some key body parts.

 In most artwork, whether it is a children's book, fashion, architecture, industrial design, fine art or even an instructional manual, the subject matter often involves people.
 Many of us will encounter a situation when we will have to draw people (or stickmen at the very least) to help us illustrate a point.
 It is very useful to have some knowledge on how to draw the human figure.